RTippin/messenger/README.md

 ### Devices

 - Devices are a helpful way for you to attach a listener onto our [PushNotificationEvent][link-push-event].
 When any broadcast over a private channel occurs, we forward a stripped down list of all recipients/providers and their types/IDs, along with the original data broadcasted over websockets, and the event name.
-  - You must be using our `default` broadcast driver, and have `push_notifications` enabled.
+  - To use this default event, you must be using our `default` broadcast driver, and have `push_notifications` enabled.
 How you use the data from our event to send push notifications (FCM etc) is up to you!

 ***EXAMPLE:***